grafana/azure-data-explorer-datasource/README.md

 #### v1.0.0

-First version of the Azure Kusto Datasource.
+First version of the Azure Data Explorer Datasource.